ember-learn/ember-blog/source/2020-01-31-the-ember-times-issue-133.md

 Be kind,

-Chris Ng, Sean Massa, the crowd and the Learning Team
+Chris Ng, Sean Massa, Isaac Lee, the crowd and the Learning Team